coderefinery/mma/_episodes/02-overview.md

 but you need to provide a python library, choose Pybind11.

-If python is not your choice, but you need to bind another scripting language with compiled code, then go with SWIG.
+If python is not your choice, but you need to bind another scripting language with compiled code, then go with SWIG, but use CMake to hide complexity in the building process.

 If C or Fortran is your preferred compiled language, then consider CFFI.